Ernst Busch (field marshal): Invasion of the Soviet Union

 Busch had to contend with several attacks when the Red Army commenced its winter operations in late 1943.
 He showed little independence in exercising his command and often deferred to Hitler's orders without protest.
 When fighting around Vitebsk threatened to cut off one of the divisions of Generaloberst Georg-Hans Reinhardt's 3rd Panzer Army, he had to seek Hitler's permission to allow it to withdraw.
 Hitler declined and the division was only saved when Reinhardt, on his own initiative, ordered it to retreat.
 In May 1944, Busch also conceded to Hitler's instructions to transfer his LVI Panzer Corps to Army Group North Ukraine despite this leaving his own command with minimal tanks.

 An increased build-up of Soviet forces opposite Army Group Centre was largely ignored by Busch.
 Despite some of his subordinates' efforts to reduce their frontage, he refused to let them do so and blindly reiterated Hitler's orders that there be no retreat.
 In particular, the towns of Vitebsk, Orsha, Mogilev, and Bobruisk were to be held in force.
 Busch had attempted to query this with Hitler but was rebuffed and ridiculed.
 This only strengthened Busch's resolve to follow Hitler's directives without question.
 By mid-June, the 700,000 troops of Army Group Centre were outnumbered by 2,500,000 Soviet soldiers.
 When the Soviet summer offensive of 1944, Operation Bagration, began on 22 June, Army Group Centre's 34 divisions were overwhelmed by nearly 120 Red Army divisions.
 His army commanders immediately sought permission to withdraw to the Dnieper River but this was denied by Busch, who insisted their positions be held.
 Within two days, most of his divisions were effectively destroyed.
-Having overseen the loss of 250,000-300,000 men (25 full divisions), the biggest defeat for Germany on the Eastern Front, Busch was relieved of his command by Hitler on 28 June.
+Having overseen the loss of 250,000–300,000 men (25 full divisions), the biggest defeat for Germany on the Eastern Front, Busch was relieved of his command by Hitler on 28 June.
 He was replaced by Field Marshal Walter Model who managed to stop the advance of the Red Army, but not until it reached the Vistula.
 In the meantime, Busch became depressed after his sacking which effectively came about because of his adherence to Hitler's orders.

 Army Group Northwest

 Having gradually returned to favour with Hitler, Busch was recalled to duty on 20 March 1945 when he became head of Army Group Northwest.

 Tasked with defending the portion of German coastline along the North Sea, he had few resources and lacked the respect of many men under his command.
 Busch surrendered to Field Marshal Bernard Montgomery on 4 May 1945.

+Death

-He died in a prisoner of war camp in Aldershot, England, on 17 July 1945, and was initially buried at Aldershot Military Cemetery before his remains were later re-interred at Cannock Chase German Military Cemetery.
+Generalfeldmarschall Busch died in a prisoner of war camp in Aldershot, England, on 17 July 1945, and was initially buried at Aldershot Military Cemetery before his remains were later re-interred at Cannock Chase German Military Cemetery.